634 Nedderman Hall

 Prof. Michael Zaretsky

-The Civil Engineering Department went through the accreditation process under the Engineering Accreditation Commission of ABET in Fall 2019 and is awaiting final approval.
+The Architectural Engineering program is accredited by the Engineering Accreditation Commission of ABET.
 ABET is recognized by the U. S. Department of Education as the sole agency responsible for accreditation of education programs leading to degrees in engineering.
 Graduation from an ABET accredited program is an important factor in attaining registration as a Professional Engineer in the State of Texas and other states.
 The Architectural Engineering program is housed in the Civil Engineering Department.